codbex/codbex.github.io/_posts/news/2022-04-01-codbex-established.md

 ### The plan

-The long term vision is to become the preferred technology choice for the modern business applications and extensions, hence to fulfill our dream - to make the developers life easier.
+The long-term vision is to become the preferred technology choice for the modern business applications and extensions, and thereby fulfill our dream of making developers' lives easier.

 <br><br><br>